intel/visual-quality-inspection/README.md

 ## Validated Hardware Details
 There are workflow-specific hardware and software setup requirements depending on how the workflow is run.
 Bare metal development system and Docker image running locally have the same system requirements.

+### On premise
 | Recommended Hardware         | Precision  |
 | ---------------------------- | ---------- |
 | Intel® 4th Gen Xeon® Scalable Performance processors| float32, bfloat16 |
 | Intel® 1st, 2nd, 3rd Gen Xeon® Scalable Performance processors| float32 |

+### On cloud instance
+The reference architecture has been validated to run on AWS m6i.16xlarge instance that has Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz, 64 vCPU, 256 GiB memory, 30 GB SSD storage, Ubuntu 22.04.2 LTS.
+The instance was hosted under dedicated tenancy and requires atleast 30 GB storage to accomodate the code and dataset.

 ## Software Requirements
 Linux OS (Ubuntu 20.04) is used in this reference solution.
 Make sure the following dependencies are installed.